Conformal Circles and Local Diffeomorphisms: Conformal Circles on Conformal Manifolds

-For non-null conformal circles, by solving $b$, one can get the third-order differential equation. \begin{definition}[non-null circle equation] Given $g\in[g]$.
-The parametrized non-null conformal circles are defined to satisfy
+one can have a third-order differential equation from (\ref{eq:confcirceq2}).
+The third-order differential equation is equivalent to the system of the equations (\ref{eq:confcirceq1}) and (\ref{eq:confcirceq2}) if one defines the one form $b_i$ back. \begin{definition} Given $g\in[g]$ with corresponding Levi-Civita connection $\nabla$.
+A parametrized non-null conformal circle $\gamma$ is defined to satisfy

-with initial conditions $\gamma(0),\;\dot\gamma(0)\neq 0,\;\ddot\gamma(0)$.
-The equation is invariant under conformal change $\hat g=\Omega^2 g$. \end{definition} The tangential and normal parts of the equation have more geometric meanings \cite{BaileyandEastwood}: any regular curve can be reparametrized to satisfy the tangential part of the equation (\ref{eq:nonnullconformalcircle}).
-The normal part of the equation is only satisfied by non-null conformal circles, and it is invariant under reparametrization. \\
+with initial conditions $\gamma(0),\;\dot\gamma(0),\;\nabla_{\dot\gamma}\dot\gamma(0)$.
+The equation is invariant under conformal change $\hat g=\Omega^2 g$. \end{definition} Since the induced metric on a non-null curve $\gamma$ is nondegenerate, we can consider the orthogonal decomposition of the pullback bundle of $TM$ by $\gamma$ \cite{semiriem}.
+We call $\gamma$ satisfies the \textit{tangential (resp. normal) part} of (\ref{eq:nonnullconformalcircle}) if it is a solution of the equation that is the orthogonal projection of (\ref{eq:nonnullconformalcircle}) to the tangent (resp. normal) bundle of $\gamma$.
+It is known \cite{BaileyandEastwood} that any regular curve can be reparametrized to satisfy the tangential part of (\ref{eq:nonnullconformalcircle}).
+The normal part of (\ref{eq:nonnullconformalcircle}) is invariant under reparametrization of $\gamma$ and it is only satisfied by non-null conformal circles.
+Since (\ref{eq:nonnullconformalcircle}) is derived from (\ref{eq:confcirceq2}), it's convenient to introduce a vector field along an arbitrary curve $\gamma$